 On March 17, 2010, ACPPRC President Li Tao said at a work review discussion that under the new situation, ACPPRC would give full play to its distinguishing role, extend its work scope and gather forces from all sectors.

 On September 23, 2010, 150 presidents and representatives from overseas councils for PPNR attended the Ninth Presidents Conference of CCPPNR in Hangzhou.
 It summarized its “brilliant achievements” in the following area:

-1) The number of overseas associations for PPNR has increased to over 180 (including those in the USA and Taiwan) in over 80 countries and regions.
+- The number of overseas associations for PPNR has increased to over 180 (including those in the USA and Taiwan) in over 80 countries and regions.

-Since it usurped state power, the CCP has never stopped its penetration overseas, either word or deed, and the trend has intensified since its open-up reforms.
-Departments involved in such activities include both the traditional intelligence organs such as China’s Ministry of National Security and the Second Department of the PLA General Staff Department, as well as those that do not have a clear indication to foreigners, such as the CCP’s CCPPNR, the International Department of CCP’s Central Committee, Overseas Chinese Affairs Office of the State Council, and State Administration of Religious Affairs of PRC, etc. Among them, the CCPPR under the United Front Work Department of CCP Central Committee has been operating for many years.
+Since it usurped state power, the CCP has never stopped its penetration overseas, either in word or deed, and the trend has intensified since its economic reforms.
+Departments involved in such activities include both the traditional intelligence organs such as China’s Ministry of National Security and the Second Department of the PLA General Staff Department, as well as those that do not have a clear indication to foreigners, such as the CCP’s CCPPNR, the International Department of CCP’s Central Committee, Overseas Chinese Affairs Office of the State Council, and State Administration of Religious Affairs of PRC, etc. Among them, the CCPPNR, under the United Front Work Department of CCP Central Committee has been operating for many years.

 Foreign Agents Registration Act http://www.fara.gov/

 Chinataiwan.org, reprinted from Guangming Daily.
 November 20, 2007

-The Association Of Chinese Scientists And Engineers-USA
+The Association Of Chinese Scientists And Engineers-USA,